resoluteworks/invirt/docs/docs/framework/security/overview.md

 ## Use case
 The first problem we aim to solve is to provide an application with context for the currently authenticated user (Principal) transparently, and allowing for that to be checked anywhere within the stack.
-We use a ThreadLocal for this purpose, and request context.
+We use request context and a ThreadLocal for this purpose.

 Second, we want to allow the application to decide what authentication solution it wants to use, with Invirt simply providing the scaffolding to wire that in, and secure certain application routes.